-Pros & Cons of Starting a Construction Cleanup Business
+The Pros and Cons of Starting a Construction Cleanup Business

-Construction cleanup businesses are usually hired—occasionally on the spot—by the main contractor or whoever is the current point person on the job.
+Construction cleanup businesses are usually hired — occasionally on the spot — by the main contractor or whoever is the current point person on the job.
 Contact local construction companies, property management outfits, custodial-service providers, and restoration and renovation companies to market your services.
-Many cleanup operators can build a solid customer base, working with the same contractors, builders, and real estate developers on project after project.
+Many cleanup operators can build a solid customer base, working with the same contractors, builders, and real estate developers on a project after project.

 The Pros of Starting a Construction Cleanup Business

 Some of the advantages of starting a construction cleanup business include:

 - The startup costs are low.